What is a Raider?

 In the finance world, raider is short for corporate raider, which is a person or entity that purchases a company for the sole purpose of selling off its assets.

-Raiders are attracted to companies whose assets have book values that are higher than their capitalizations.
-For example, let's say Company XYZ is a shoe company that owns several factories on pieces of real estate, has several patents in shoe technology, and owns a variety of other assets, all worth about $250 million today.
-However, Company XYZ's "New Feet" line has been a bust and the is only worth $1 a share, making the company worth, say, $100 million today.
-Accordingly, a raider might see that he or she can purchase the company for $100 million and the put the assets up for a cool $150,000,000 profit.
+Raiders are attracted to companies whose assets have book values that are higher than their market capitalizations.
+For example, let's say Company XYZ is a shoe company that owns several factories on prime pieces of real estate, has several patents in shoe technology, and owns a variety of other assets, all worth about $250 million today.
+However, Company XYZ's 'New Feet' line has been a bust and the stock is only worth $1 a share, making the company worth, say, $100 million today.
+Accordingly, a raider might see that he or she can purchase the company for $100 million and the put the assets up for sale, making a cool $150,000,000 profit.